Patterns:

 - Note:

-- A single blood glucose reading is only included in one pattern.
+- A single blood glucose reading is included in only one pattern.

 - Manually-entered blood glucose readings are not included in patterns.